 - key risks of the investment

-- inRento’s detailed risk score rating
+- InRento’s detailed risk score rating

 In order to invest in a project, you simply need to click on the Invest button.
+The minimum investment is EUR 500 per project.

-Portfolio dashboard
+Portfolio Dashboard

 Once you have submitted your first investment you will be able to see a summary of your portfolio within a dedicated sub-menu.